valist-io/web3-game-assets-tut/docs/token-gating-an-asset/README.md

 ![open-auth-screen](img/open-auth-screen.png)

-If you're prompted to install `Import TMP Essentials`.
+If you're prompted to `Import TMP Essentials`.
 Click the button to import.
 Then click on the `AuthCheck` game object in the Hierarchy sidebar.

 ![add-get-contract-script](img/add-get-contract-script.png)